sonatype/sonatype-react-shared-components/.github/CONTRIBUTING.md

 * Try to fix one thing per pull request!
 Many people work on this code, so the more focused your changes are, the less of a headache other people will have when they merge their work in.
 * Ensure your Pull Request passes tests either locally or via Jenkins (it will run automatically on your PR)
-* If you're stuck, ask our [gitter channel](https://gitter.im/sonatype/nexus-developers) or #react-components in Slack!
-There are a number of experienced programmers who are happy to help with learning and troubleshooting.

 ### PR commenting protocol